SeriousOldMan/Simulator-Controller/Docs/Setup Advisor.md

 The most important part is the "[Setup.Settings.Handler]" section.
 Here you specify a special handler for each setting, which manages this specific setting.
 If you don't supply a handler for an active setting of the given car, a default *ClicksHandler* with an unrestricted range will be active.
 You can also supply *false* as a handler, which means that this setting will be unavailable.
 The following handlers are available:

+  - **RawHandler(increment, minValue, maxValue)**

+    This handler implements a range of numbers.
+The valid range of setting values goes from minValue to maxValue with each step defined be *increment*.
+The values will be used as such in the underlying simulator specific setup file.

   - **ClicksHandler(minValue, maxValue)**

     Available values for this setting range from *minValue* to *maxValue* and are incremented by **1**. *minValue* and *maxValue* must be both integers.

   - **IntegerHandler(baseValue, increment, minValue, maxValue)**

     This handler implements a more complex range of natural numbers.
 All supplied values must be integers.
 The valid range of setting values goes from minValue to maxValue with each step defined be *increment*. *baseValue* will be used as the anchor, which corresponds to **0** in the underlying simulator specific setup file.

-  - **FloatHandler(baseValue, increment, precision, minValue, maxValue)**

-    Similar in behaviour to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed.
+Each step will correspond to an increment by **1** in the underlying raw value.

   - **DecimalHandler(baseValue, increment, precision, minValue, maxValue)**

-    Similar in behaviour to the *FloatHandler*, but uses integer numbers internally. *precision* defines, how many places after the decimal point are considered and displayed, as well as used as integer increment.
+    Similar in behaviour to the *IntegerHandler*, but uses floating point numbers. *precision* defines, how many places after the decimal point are considered and displayed. *FloatHandler* can be used as well, as it is synonym to *DecimalHandler*.

 	Example: